Im-Rises/Chip8topia/README.md

   and reload the game rom)
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
-- [ ] Update window title only on rom loaded (put rom name immediately and do not display fps so it isn't updated every frame)
-- [ ] Improve disassembly view to draw only odd or even pc address?

 ## Controls